 God’s people will give more to His work if we help them first learn to budget and spend well.

-Churches that try to encourage people to tithe just so that they can keep their doors open to the regular few aren’t likely to increase their financial budget through a small or unclear vision.
+Churches that try to encourage people to tithe just so that they can keep their doors open to the regular few aren’t likely to increase their financial budget.
+There’s nothing inspiring about having a small or unclear vision.

-4. Lead your church to drip with financial integrity
+4. Ensure your accounts ooze financial integrity

 Your congregation are your biggest donors – they deserve to know what’s happening with their donations.